apache/parquet-format/LogicalTypes.md

 decimal point, and the precision stores the maximum number of digits supported in the unscaled value.

 If not specified, the scale is 0.
-Scale must be zero or a positive integer less than or equal to the precision.
-Precision is required and must be a non-zero positive integer.
+Scale must be a non-negative integer less than or equal to the precision.
+Precision is required and must be a positive integer.
 A precision too large for the underlying type (see below) is an error.

 `DECIMAL` can be used to annotate the following types:
 * `int32`: for 1 &lt;= precision &lt;= 9
 * `int64`: for 1 &lt;= precision &lt;= 18; precision &lt; 10 will produce a
   warning
-* `fixed_len_byte_array`: precision is limited by the array size.
+* `fixed_len_byte_array`: `precision` is limited by the array size.
 Length `n` can store &lt;= `floor(log_10(2^(8*n - 1) - 1))` base-10 digits
 * `byte_array`: `precision` is not limited, but is required.
 The minimum number of bytes to store the unscaled value should be used.